marcelja/facebook-delete/README.md

 This program can be used to clean up a facebook account without deleting the entire account.

+_Note: Facebook has a very strange login process.
+Please open a GitHub issue if the program is not able to login._

 ![](demo.gif)

 ## Run program